grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 {{< /code >}}

-Alternatively, the definitions could be dynamically loaded by using gRPC reflection protocol.
-To enable reflection, pass `reflect: true` option to `Client.connect()` method. k6 will load all the definitions from the server and their dependencies.
+Alternatively, you can dynamically load the definitions by using the gRPC reflection protocol.
+To enable reflection, you can pass the `reflect: true` option to `Client.connect()`. k6 then loads all the definitions from the server and their dependencies.

-This is only possible if the server has been instrumented with reflection support, which is not always the case.
+This option is only possible if the server has been instrumented with reflection support.

 {{< code >}}